vechain-energy/oracle.vechain.energy/reporter/README.md

-# Sample Configuration
+# Oracle / Data Feed for Vechain

+## Reporter Details

+The reporter is a [serverless worker hosted on Cloudflare](https://developers.cloudflare.com/workers/).
+It fetches data from a pre-configured list of URLs and then publishes the extracted information to a Smart Contract.
+This makes the data available on-chain.

-Each data feed will have a corresponding [Cloudflare Durable Object](https://developers.cloudflare.com/durable-objects/).
+Each data feed has a corresponding [Cloudflare Durable Object](https://developers.cloudflare.com/durable-objects/).
 The `interval` setting determines how often (in seconds) the data from the `sources` is refreshed.

 Configuration access is protectd with an API-Key.